Spray Foam Removal Cost

 • What removal method will they use?
 Different types of foam and surfaces may require different techniques, and a reputable spray foam removal specialist should be able to explain the methods they use.

 • Do they have the proper waste disposal licenses?
 It’s important that spray foam waste is handled and disposed of correctly.
-Make sure the spray foam removal expert you choose has a valid licence.
+Make sure the spray foam removal expert you choose has a valid licence to ensure safe removal and disposal.

 • Can they provide evidence of their work?
 It’s a good idea to ask for examples of previous jobs, including before and after photos, to see the quality of their work.